 Because of its inherent limitations, internal control over financial reporting may not prevent or detect misstatements.

 Management of the Company has assessed the effectiveness of the Company's internal control over financial reporting as of December 31, 2021.
 In making its assessment of internal control over financial reporting, management used the criteria established in Internal Control-Integrated Framework (2013) issued by the Committee of Sponsoring Organizations of the Treadway Commission (COSO).
-As a result of that evaluation, management concluded our internal control over financial reporting was not effective as of December 31, 2021, due to the restatement of our consolidated financial statements described in the Amendment and the material weaknesses described below.
+As a result of that evaluation, management concluded our internal control over financial reporting was not effective as of December 31, 2021 due to the material weaknesses described below.

 In making the assessment, we identified material weaknesses in our internal control over financial reporting.
-A material weakness is a deficiency, or combination of deficiencies, in internal control over financial reporting, such that there is a reasonable possibility that a material misstatement of our annual or interim consolidated financial statements will not be prevented or detected on a timely basis.
+A material weakness is a deficiency, or combination of deficiencies, in internal control over financial reporting, such that there is a reasonable possibility that a material misstatement of our annual or interim financial statements will not be prevented or detected on a timely basis.
 The material weaknesses that we identified were as follows:

 - We did not design or maintain an effective control environment commensurate with our financial reporting requirements.
 We lacked a sufficient number of professionals with an appropriate level of accounting knowledge, training and experience to appropriately analyze, record and disclose accounting matters timely and accurately.
 Additionally, the limited personnel resulted in our inability to consistently establish appropriate authorities and responsibilities in pursuit of our financial reporting objectives, as demonstrated by, among other things, our insufficient segregation of duties in our accounting function.
-This material weakness further contributed to the material weakness below. - We did not design and maintain formal accounting policies, processes, and controls to analyze, account for and disclose significant and unusual transactions, including accounting for business combinations, stock-based compensation, analysis of goodwill impairment and contingent consideration.

-• For our systems, some of the former finance staff-maintained IT access to systems and controls.
+This material weakness further contributed to the material weakness below. - We did not design and maintain formal accounting policies, processes and controls to analyze, account for and disclose complex transactions, including accounting for stock-based compensation and analysis of goodwill impairment.
+For our systems, some of the former finance staff maintained IT access to systems and controls.

-Certain control deficiencies resulted in a misstatement to our annual or interim consolidated financial statements for the year ended December 31, 2021 and 2020 and could, in the future, result in a misstatement of the aforementioned accounts or disclosures that would result in a material misstatement of our annual or interim consolidated financial statements that would not be prevented or detected, and accordingly, we determined that these control deficiencies each constitute material weaknesses.
+These control deficiencies did not result in a misstatement to our annual or interim financial statements.
+However, each of these control deficiencies could result in a misstatement of the aforementioned accounts or disclosures that would result in a material misstatement of our annual or interim consolidated financial statements that would not be prevented or detected, and accordingly, we determined that these control deficiencies each constitute material weaknesses.